Bean-Vic/Homework-Jan-2026/HW5/cch/note.md

 6. What is async & await?
 How do we use them?

-Async and await are syntax sugar built on top of Promises that make asynchronous code look and behave more like synchronous code, making it easier to read and maintain.
+Async and await are syntax sugar built on top of Promises that make asynchronous code look and behave more like synchronous code, making it easier to read and maintain. async is used to declare a function that returns a Promise, and await is used inside an async function to wait for a Promise to resolve, often with error handling using try/catch.

 7. How many HTTP methods are there?
 Explain each one.